 BSL is embarking on a series of Bright Stories.
 Your chance to get to know some of the people behind the innovative software that we develop.
 Their hobbies, and interests, and how their passions contribute to their roles as designer and developer at the Bright Side.
 Our Bright Stories are your opportunity to find out what motivates our IT’ers.
 And what makes them so successful.
 Trust me – it’s not just about writing lines of code!

 Eric Wijnands is the subject of one of our forthcoming stories.
-Eric has worked for the Bright Side of Life for almost 25 years.
+Eric has worked at the Bright Side of Life for 25 years.
 Starting as a software developer, he now has a role as System Architect / Information Analyst.
 A quick look at his profile will show you that Eric has a wide range of interests:

 “I can often be found sitting at a piano keyboard.
 I’m a keen jazz pianist in my free time, performing in different groups and bands.
 I like to explore the great outdoors as well, and particularly enjoy active sports such as running, cycling and sailing.”